DirtyfingerMLP/rule34.xxx-scraper/README.md

 With this script you can do that easily.
 You can even rename your downloaded files if my default naming convention isn't to your liking.

+It should work with any OS that can run python.

 ## Features:
 - simple syntax with sensible default values
 - auto-generates a sensible filename like this: POST_ID [search-tags] copyright_tags#character_tags#artist_tags.file_extension